Bayreuth International Graduate School of African Studies (BIGSAS)

-Supported by the federal ministry for education and research, two junior research groups were established at the DIRS.
-One deals with the topic “Norm, Normativity, and Norm Changes” and is situated in Erlangen, the other one deals with the topic “Contemporary Islamic Cultures” at the University of Bayreuth; the groups enhance each other through fruitful cooperation and exchange.
+Supported by the Federal Ministry of Education and Research, two junior research groups were established at the DIRS: “Norm, Normativity, and Norm Changes” is based in Erlangen and “Contemporary Islamic Cultures” at the University of Bayreuth.
+The groups enhance each other through fruitful cooperation and exchange.

 More information about the junior research group can be found here (in German).

 Research Program “Religions, the State and Society” of the Swiss National Science Foundation